planlikealocal/web-portal/_doc/DEVELOPMENT_SETUP.md

 # Development Environment Setup Guide

-This guide will help junior developers set up the Web Portal project on macOS using Docker + Laravel Sail.
+This guide will help developers set up the Web Portal project on macOS using Docker + Laravel Sail.

 ## 📋 Prerequisites

-Before starting, ensure you have the following software installed on your Mac:
+Before starting, ensure you have the following software installed on your Mac or Linux.
+#### If you have Windows go and install linux :D just kidding but worth to try https://linuxmint-installation-guide.readthedocs.io/en/latest/
+You still want window this document is not for you :D
 ### Required Software

 1. **Docker Desktop for Mac**